Racetraitor: Early career

 Racetraitor was formed in 1996 by drummer Karl Hlavinka, guitarist Daniel Binaei, bassist Brent Decker, and vocalist Mani Mostofi, playing powerviolence/grindcore music.
 Early songs were extremely short and heavily filled with noise.
 The songs were recorded in a demo that was not publicly released until 2016.

 In the early shows, Racetraitor took a more confrontational approach to spreading social justice ideas.
 The band became known for calling their own audience members "crackers", which the band explained as not a racial category but a term for people who perpetuate racism and exploitation in their day-to-day lives.
 During a performance in Columbus, Ohio during this period, the band members criticized members of Anti-Racist Action for focusing on white nationalist groups like the Ku Klux Klan rather than systemic issues such as institutional racism, leading to a physical altercation between the groups.

-Racetraitor's reputation in your face politics spread quickly throughout the hardcore scene resulting in cover stories in both Maximum Rocknroll and Heart Attack zine, two of the biggest punk and hardcore publications of the era, before they had released a single note of music.
-A readers poll in Hear Attack ranked the band as one of the most loved and hated band of 1996.
+Racetraitor's reputation for their "in your face" politics spread quickly throughout the hardcore scene resulting in cover stories in both Maximum Rocknroll and HeartattaCk, two of the biggest punk and hardcore publications of the era, before they had released a single note of music.
+A readers poll in HeartattaCk ranked the band as one of the most loved and hated bands of 1996.